 The first thing to remember is that no single university is the best choice for everyone, different places suit different people.
 Think about what is important to you, what your strengths are and what you are interested in.
 Things to consider are:

-Type of university
+Type of university:

-- large or small university?
+- would you prefer attending a large or small university?

 - which part of the country would you prefer to be in?